 So, what is HIIT anyway?

-High Intensity Interval Training workouts involve working at an intense effort level for a short period of time followed by short recovery periods.
+HIIT, short for High Intensity Interval Training, are workouts that involve working at an intense effort level for a short period of time followed by short recovery periods.

 Tabata workouts are one great example of a HIIT style workout.

 A Tabata session involves 20 seconds of intense, all-out effort, followed by 10 seconds of recovery.
 This is repeated 8 times through, for a workout total of only 4 minutes.
 It is said to promote fat loss and increase aerobic power – all in a very short period of time.

 Seems a little too good to be true…

 But, is HIIT really all it’s cracked up to be?
 And does it actually burn fat or is that just a myth?

 When it comes to the research, the answer is YES!